 The bill H. 4540 aims to amend several sections of the South Carolina Code of Laws concerning child custody and parenting time.
 It clarifies that the family court may only award sole custody or joint custody, eliminating any presumption for or against either type.
-Additionally, every child custody order must address parenting time, ensuring that the best interests of the child are prioritized in custody determinations.
-The bill also mandates that at temporary hearings where custody is contested, each parent must submit a parenting plan that outlines their preferences and the allocation of parenting time.
+Additionally, every child custody order must address parenting time, ensuring that the best interests of the child are prioritized.
+The bill specifies that at temporary hearings, parents must submit a parenting plan detailing their preferences and the allocation of parenting time, which the court will consider when issuing custody orders.

 Latest Version: 63-3-530